informatics-isi-edu/ermrest/user-doc/annotation.md

 Supported _option_ syntax:

 - `"pre_format"`: _format_: The column value SHOULD be pre-formatted by evaluating the _format_ string with the raw column value as its sole argument.
-The exact format string dialect is TDB but means to align with POSIX format strings e.g. `%d` to format a decimal number.
+Please refer to [Pre Format Annotation document](https://github.com/informatics-isi-edu/ermrestjs/wiki/Pre-Format-Annotation) for detailed explanation of supported syntax.
 - `"markdown_pattern":` _pattern_: The visual presentation of the column SHOULD be computed by performing [Pattern Expansion](#pattern-expansion) on _pattern_ to obtain a markdown-formatted text value which MAY be rendered using a markdown-aware renderer.
 - `"column_order"`: `[` _columnname_ ... `]`: An alternative sort method to apply when a client wants to semantically sort by this column.
 - `"column_order": false`: Sorting by this column should not be offered.